 Roche is the Rev. Edmund P. Joyce, C.S.C., Professor of German Language and Literature and Concurrent Professor of Philosophy at the University of Notre Dame.

-Roche teaches courses in German language, literature, and culture; in intellectual history; in philosophy; and in film.
-He also offers integrative courses, such as the College Seminar, which addresses great questions and draws on the arts, humanities, and social sciences.
-In 2006, Roche received a Kaneb Award for Excellence in Undergraduate Teaching.
+Roche teaches courses in German language, literature, and culture as well as in philosophy and film.
+He also offers broader courses, such as the two-semester Humanities Seminar, which takes students in the Fall from Homer to Dante and in the Spring from Machiavelli to Trethewey, and the College Seminar, which is oral-intensive, explores great questions, and draws on the arts, humanities, and social sciences.
+In 2013 Roche received the Joyce Award for Excellence in Undergraduate Teaching and in 2006 the Kaneb Award for Excellence in Undergraduate Teaching.
 See also teaching.

 From 1997 to 2008, Roche served as the I. A. O’Shaughnessy Dean of the College of Arts and Letters.
 He arrived at Notre Dame in 1996 after having served 12 years at the Ohio State University, including the final five years as Chairperson of the Department of Germanic Languages and Literatures.
 See also service.